neariahm/ChefsChoice/README.md

 *  Recipe Screen
    * Allows user to scroll through and select a recipe

+*  Detail Screen
+   * Allows user to click a recipe option and view more information about it in detail

 *  Favorites Screen
    * Allows user to see an overview of their favorite recipes